Abegunde99/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Script to display the contents list of your current directory.
 * Script that changes the working directory to the user’s home directory.
 * Script to Display current directory contents in a long format.
+* Script to Display current directory contents, including hidden files (starting with .).
+Use the long format.